connectomicslab/connectomemapper3/paper/paper.md

   are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.

-\textbf{A revisited multi-scale cortical parcellation scheme.}CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures.
+\textbf{A revisited multi-scale cortical parcellation scheme.}
+CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures.
 The parcellation derived from the Desikan-Killiany atlas [@Desikan2006AnInterest] has been